 That’s why we see evil as a form of matter.
 It’s a crutch to be used until we see evil for what it really is…emptiness of the human soul.
 Let me repeat that.
 Evil is really nothing more than the emptiness of the human soul!!

 The human soul is a vessel, a tiny spark, struck from the Body of God.
 As a result, the human vessel is built to carry only the light of God.
 Nothing else can fill a soul.

-In the light of that statement, consider this: A soul filled with a substance called “evil” would be quite different from the soul emptied of good.
+A soul filled with a substance called “evil” would be quite different from the soul emptied of light.
 It speaks to redemption, and also to spiritual sanitation.

 A soul filled with evil cannot be filled with good until all the evil is removed first.
 But who is expected to do that?
 Would it be some self-appointed authority who decides who is evil and who is not?
-We all know how that worked out in medieval and 20th century Europe, and in Cambodia and North Korea.
-It would be up to the individual to do it himself.
+We all know how that worked out in medieval times and 20th century Europe, Cambodia and North Korea.
+If not by some governing body, it would be up to the individual to do it himself.
 But the self-removal of evil would be very difficult, akin to quitting a long term drug addiction.
 Most evil people don’t even realize their own evil.
 You can’t remove something you can’t even see.

 And what happens to all that evil once it is removed from the soul?
 Does it just lie around in piles waiting for some other poor soul to step in it?
 And even if a soul could entirely empty itself of evil, what’s to prevent it from filling the void with evil again, like a drug addict that keeps going back to their drug after a tenth try at rehab.